 Sony offers support for the BDP-S6700 through several channels.
 Along with the device's one-year base warranty, you can get troubleshooting advice from Sony’s phone, email and live chat agents, along with information on the company’s website.

-The Sony BDP-S6700 is the best Blu-ray player on the market today, and it is deserving of our Top Ten Reviews Gold Award for its impressive picture quality, expansive app catalog and ability to upscale video to near-4K resolution.
+The Sony BDP-S6700 is quite simply one of the best Blu-ray players on the market today, thanks to its impressive picture quality, expansive app catalog and ability to upscale video to near-4K resolution.
 It’s easy to use and set up and can even convert 2D videos to 3D.
+It is an older model, and this limits the feature-set somewhat, but if you are looking for a Blu-ray player that simply performs and displays a great picture, this is a good option.